Recognizing the dedication and service of UH Mānoa faculty, staff, and students committed to enhancing the University’s mission of excellence.

 William Unruh (APT)

 William “Bill” Unruh is the physical plant manager for UH Mānoa’s Institute for Astronomy (IfA).
 He manages the day-to-day operations of the facilities and oversees the implementation of initiatives with care and effective communication.
 He also serves as the safety officer, addressing audits and concerns to make IfA Mānoa an exemplary facility.
 Unruh is described as providing “unparalleled service, demonstrating tireless efforts to IfA’s safety and comfort.”
 He serves IfA and the external community with passion, dedication and a high level of customer service, ensuring facilities are in top working condition to support activities including nighttime remote observation and community events.
 His meticulous attention to facility details support IfA’s expertise, professionalism, innovation and overall success in service to the campus and the state.
 With the respect and admiration of the institution and its employees, Unruh’s pride in the institute coupled with his tireless dedication to support the teaching and research mission is commendable.

 Dr. Amefil “Amy” Agbayani Faculty Diversity Enhancement Award

-The Dr. Amefil “Amy” Agbayani Faculty Diversity Enhancement Award from the UH Mānoa Commission on Inclusion and Diversity recognizes a faculty member who has demonstrated an ongoing commitment to enhancing diversity.
-The award was established to recognize Dr. Amy Agbayani’s lifetime commitment to diversity and social justice in Hawai‘i.
-For more than 40 years, she served as the founder and director of Student Equity, Excellence & Diversity.
+The Dr. Amefil “Amy” Agbayani Faculty Diversity Enhancement Award from the University of Hawaiʻi at Mānoa Commission on Inclusion and Diversity recognizes a faculty member who has demonstrated an ongoing commitment to enhancing diversity.
+The award was established to recognize Agbayani’s lifetime commitment to diversity and social justice in Hawaiʻi.
+For more than 40 years, she served as the founder and director of the Office of Student Equity, Excellence and Diversity.